 Botswana: Risk Assessment

-- Dependence on the diamond sector (75% of exports, 35% of fiscal revenues)
+- Dependence on the diamond sector (over 90% of exports)

 - Inadequate infrastructure (water and electricity production and distribution)

 - High inequality and unemployment, poverty maintained at a relatively high level

 - Lack of skilled labor, small domestic market